 As a result of all this, we see a decline in the active use of temples which is, as Lavan suggests, analogous to the decline in the use of British country churches today.
 Like those churches, the temples first saw dwindling numbers of congregants, then were closed but maintained by locals, then were, usually much later, either used as sources of building materials or converted to other uses over time.
 Not all of this was purely due to the conversion to Christianity.
 Roger Bagnall has noted evidence of temples having financial woes in Egypt well before Constantine’s time (see R. Bagnall, Egypt in Late Antiquity, Princeton, 1993, pp. 261-268) and temples and their rituals were expensive to maintain.
 We also see a marked decline in the building of new temples, beginning in the second century, with even fewer built in the third century.
 Alongside all this we have clear evidence that religion was already changing in nature and focus and moving away from blood sacrifice as its central ritual.

 Sacrifice had always been largely an elite expression of piety, as it was expensive and required large temple staffs of priests, attendants, haruspices to read the entrails and slaves to cook and distribute the sacrificed flesh.
-For most people, about 98% of the population, this was well and truly out of their price range.
+This made sacrificing cults expensive to maintain and, for most people – i.e. about 98% of the population – animal sacrifice was well and truly out of their price range.
 In the two centuries before the conversion of Constantine, more and more people were making do with smaller, more private devotions, such as votive offerings before a small idol or placed in a grove or spring.
 The elite came to turn to spiritual exercises and mystery rituals and some prominent intellectuals such as Porphyry and Philostratus actively preached against blood sacrifice as primitive, vain and wasteful.
 Plotinus is said to have declined an invitation to attend a sacrifice by saying “the gods ought come to me, not I to them” and Philostratus wrote a whole book, On Sacrifices, criticising cities that were known as centres of sacrifice – which in itself indicates wide regional variation when it came to this practice.

 When all of this evidence is considered a very different picture to that presented by Nixey emerges.
 Yes, there were some eruptions of violence against pagan statues and temples, but they were the exception, not the rule.
 Imperial edicts about closing temples were issued and periodically re-issued, but they were more indications of the emperors’ preferences and there is little evidence of their widespread enforcement.
 Temples closed and then crumbled or were converted to other uses (churches, meeting halls, even museums) over a very long period of time.
 And religious observance had already been moving away from temple-based sacrifice long before the rise of Christianity and so it did not need Nixey’s imaginary armies of temple-smashing zealots to bring it to an end.
 The “apostate” emperor Julian was being a idealistic reactionary when he thought he could revive the flagging fortunes of the temples.
 In 363, on the eve of his ill-fated Persian war, the enthusiastically pagan emperor was in Antioch and decided to visit the famous sacred grove of Apollo at Daphne.
 In his book Misopogon he describes what he thought he would find there: